Speaking: Fluency and Coherence A1 - Lesson 4: Basic Pausing

 Say: "My favorite color is blue."
 (All one smooth thought group).

 Read these sentences.
-Where would you put a pause?
-Say the sentence out loud.
+Where is the best place to pause?
+Say the sentence out loud, then click "Show Answer".

 Activity 2: Read Aloud Practice